top of page

 What to Expect on the Florida CDL Skills Test: A State-Specific Guide

-Earning your Commercial Driver’s License (CDL) in Florida is a crucial step toward a trucking career.
-The final challenge in this process is the Florida CDL skills test, a three-part exam administered by Florida Highway Safety and Motor Vehicles (FLHSMV) approved third-party testers.
-This test evaluates your ability to inspect, maneuver, and safely operate a commercial motor vehicle (CMV) according to Florida-specific regulations.
+Earning your Commercial Driver’s License (CDL) in Florida is a crucial step toward starting your trucking career.
+The final challenge is the Florida CDL skills test, a three-part exam administered by Florida Highway Safety and Motor Vehicles (FLHSMV) approved third-party testers.
+This test evaluates your ability to inspect, maneuver, and safely operate a commercial motor vehicle (CMV) according to Florida-specific testing guidelines.

-This guide explains the structure of the Florida CDL skills test, state-specific requirements, and how CDL eXpert can help you prepare.
+This guide explains the format of the Florida CDL skills test, state-specific testing

 What’s on the Florida CDL Skills Test?

-The Florida CDL skills test consists of three parts:
+The Florida CDL skills test is made up of three required sections:

 Pre-Trip Vehicle Inspection